 Literally: For the animal who does not have a tail, it is God who brushes his body.

 Animals use their tails to brush flies and other things from their bodies.
 What is an animal to do if he does not have a tail?

 This proverb is used to indicate that God provides for his creation.
-One may not have the qualities or characteristics of another but God caters for all.
+One may not have the qualities or characteristics of another but all are catered for.
 Hence, even someone who may seem disadvantaged has qualities that sustains him.

 It can also be understood as God defends the defenceless.
 In this regard, the proverb is similar to “Wobu koto kwasea a, Nyame hwe to to” which literally means “If you cheat the crab (presumably by bending over to pick him from the ground), God sees your buttocks (your shame).”

 Literally: If you want to say something to God say it to the wind.

 God is omnipresent.
 He is everywhere.
 You don’t have to go to any particular location to talk to him.

 As one of the most popular Adinkra symbols, one would expect to see Gye Nyame in at least a few logos.

 This expectation is fulfilled in a few logos I was able to find.